Kenshiro-Ida/TextBeforeImage/README.md

 If you encounter issues:

 1. Check the browser console for errors
-2. Verify all dependencies are installed
+2. Verify all dependencies are installed (including rembg)
-3. Ensure your API key is valid
-4. Check the Flask application logs
+3. Check the Flask application logs

 ## 🎯 Future Enhancements

-- [ ] Export final composition as image
+- [x] Export final composition as image
 - [ ] Multiple text layers
 - [ ] Image filters and effects
 - [ ] Undo/redo functionality